Sjyhne/MapAI-Competition/team_fundator/README.md

 This repository contains all files related to our submission for the MapAI Building segmentation competition.

-Our solution is based on UNet ensembles with heterogneity from differing backbones and training data.
+Our solution is based on UNet ensembles with heterogneity from differing backbones, training data, and image resolution.

-An archive with pretrained models is available in [Google Drive](https://drive.google.com/drive/folders/1SQnS-cczKYae0_FpBFchFGpZ3X4QFyZo?usp=share_link)
+An archive with pretrained models is available in [Google Drive](https://drive.google.com/drive/folders/1czzlkgjAzMUqc-fg5WagfRWeZgXVWURd?usp=share_link)

 ## Requirements